blueblazeassociates/jj-nextgen-jquery-cycle/readme.txt

 - Title: Title.
 Leave blank for no title. (sc: title="My Cycle Lite")
 - Gallery: Leave blank to use all galleries or choose a gallery to use. (sc: gallery="galleryid")
 - Order: Order to display results in.
 You can choose; Random, Latest First, Oldest First, or NextGen Sortorder.
 Random will still work when a page is cached. (sc: order="random"|"asc"|"desc"|"sortorder")
+- Shuffle: If order is random and this is true will shuffle images with javascript.
+Useful if your are caching your pages. (sc: shuffle="true"|"false")
 - Max pictures: The maximum amount of pictures to use. (sc: max_pictures="6")
 - HTML id: HTML id to use.
 Defaults to 'cycle_lite'.
 Needs to be different for multiple instances on same page. (sc: html_id="cycle_lite")
 - Image width: Width of image.
 Defaults to 200.
 Recommended to set this. (sc: width="200")